oaeproject/Hilary/README.md

 #### ElasticSearch

 Download the latest version of [ElasticSearch](http://www.elasticsearch.org/download/), and extract it to a directory of your choice.
-Once extracted, you can start it in the backround by running the following:
+Once extracted, you can start it by running the following:

 ```
 cd my-elasticsearch-dir
-bin/elasticsearch
+bin/elasticsearch -f
 ```

+To start it in the background, you can omit the `-f` parameter.

 ElasticSearch powers the full-text search functionality of OAE.